aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 ### Get Position of Floating Table

-The following code example demonstrates how to get the position of the floating table.
+The following code example shows how to get the position of the floating table.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tables-ApplyFormatting-GetTablePosition-GetFloatingTablePosition.java" >}}